 - Valuation

 - Market conditions

 - Covenant strength

 - Terms of leases

 - Structural surveys

-- Future costs

-- Other issues
+- Future costs - Other issues

-The Investment Strategy will provide continual evaluation of the investment portfolio to meet the Council's priority to ensure that the investment portfolio is fit for purpose.
-A larger and more balanced portfolio will help achieve the Council's aim of increasing income to support the delivery of services throughout the County, however a core portfolio of property assets will be sought with a view to diversification on individual assets by sector (industrial, offices and retail), location and risk.
+The Investment Strategy provides continual evaluation of the investment portfolio to meet the Council's priority to ensure that the investment portfolio is fit for purpose.
+A larger and more balanced portfolio helps to achieve the Council's aim of increasing income to support the delivery of services throughout the county, however a core portfolio of property assets has been sought with a view to diversification on individual assets by sector (industrial, offices and retail), location and risk.